juanma-wp/wpcom-rest-api-docs/2-getting-started-with-the-api.md

 If you're building a browser-based application, you'll need to:

-1. **Use OAuth2 implicit flow** - Personal access tokens should not be used in client-side code
+1. **Use OAuth2 implicit flow** - Application passwords should not be used in client-side code
 2. **Whitelist your domains** - Configure allowed origins in your [WordPress.com app settings](https://developer.wordpress.com/apps/)
 3. **Handle CORS properly** - The API will send appropriate CORS headers for whitelisted domains